 Paper Weight to GSM Converter

-If you know the U.S. basis weight, type that value into the Basis Weight (lb) field and click Lb โ GSM.
-The calculator will compute the basis sheet area in square inches, convert that area to square meters, and then estimate the equivalent GSM.
-This is useful when you are reading a domestic paper catalog and want a metric value that is easier to compare internationally.
+If you know the pound rating, enter it in the Basis Weight (lb) field and click Lb โ GSM.
+The calculator will use the basis sheet area to estimate the corresponding GSM, which is useful when you are comparing a U.S. catalog listing with metric specifications from a supplier.

-The result appears directly on the page in the result area below the buttons.
-The script summarizes the basis sheet area and the converted value in a compact format.
-If a required field is missing, blank, or zero, the page shows a clear message explaining what needs to be corrected.
-The calculation runs entirely in your browser, so there is no need to submit the form or send data anywhere.
+The result appears directly below the buttons with the basis sheet area and the converted value.
+If a required field is missing or zero, the page will ask you to correct it before the conversion runs.
+Everything happens in your browser, so the calculator does not need to send the paper details anywhere.

-The calculator preserves the standard paper conversion relationships in MathML so the formulas remain readable and machine-interpretable.
+The calculator preserves the paper conversion formulas in MathML so the relationship between pounds, basis area, and GSM stays readable and machine-interpretable.
 Let the basis weight in pounds be represented by , the basis sheet width in inches by , and the basis sheet height in inches by .
 The area of one basis sheet is:

 A standard ream contains 500 sheets, so the total area represented by one ream is: